lsst/rtn-045/index.rst

 Guidelines for writing alt-text:

-- Be brief, if possible
+* Be brief, if possible.
+Write in short, succinct sentences.
-- Spell out acronyms (e.g. Right Ascension versus RA)
+* Spell out acronyms (e.g. Right Ascension versus RA).
+* Avoid jargon or undefined terms.
-- Symbols and equations should be expressed in words (e.g. use "equals" rather than "=")
+* Symbols and equations should be expressed in words (e.g. use "equals" rather than "=").
-- Write for the text to be read aloud, written visual cues (e.g. quotation marks or dashes) are not necessary
+* Write for the text to be read aloud.
+Written visual cues (e.g. quotation marks or dashes) are not necessary.
-- Pictures should be described in terms of what the listener needs to know (e.g. large galaxy in the center)
+* Pictures should be described in terms of what the listener needs to know (e.g. large galaxy in the center).
-- Screenshot image alt-text should describe the actions the user should take and the expected results
+* For RSP screenshots, state which interface is being shown and describe the actions the user should take and the expected results, or the main functionality of the interface (as appropriate).
+* Where possible, use consistent terms such as the `JupyterLab User Interface Naming Conventions <https://jupyterlab.readthedocs.io/en/stable/developer/contributing.html#user-interface-naming-conventions>`_.
-- Limit the use of visual cues, such as colors or shapes, or visual-centric language (e.g. "as you can see")
+* Limit the use of visual cues, such as colors or shapes, or visual-centric language (e.g. "as you can see").
-- If color is a useful attribute to distinguish items in a figure, then describe the attribute rather than the color (e.g. a blue star versus a red star could be described as a hotter star and a cooler star)
+* If color is a useful attribute to distinguish items in a figure, then describe the attribute rather than the color (e.g. a blue star versus a red star could be described as a hotter star and a cooler star).
+* For plots, include type type of plot (e.g., bar, scatter), titles and labels, and a general explanation of the data and what it means.

 To add alt-text to an image in the reStructured text environment, use the ``:alt:`` command.
 Coding example: